 If~$r$ is a rectangle such that~$\partial r\in\partial M$ and~$\interior(r)\cap E_M=\varnothing$, then any double split move~$M\mapsto M'$ takes the boundary circuit~$\partial r$ to a boundary circuit of the same kind, that is~$\partial r'\in\partial M'$, $\interior(r')\cap E_{M'}=\varnothing$, where~$r'$ is a rectangle.
 This follows easily from the definition of a double split move.

 An ordinary split move can `destroy'~$\partial r$ only if the snip point of the move lies on~$\partial r$.
 Thus, the first move in a canonical decomposition does not destroy~$c$.
-The subsequent moves don't do so either because they are split moves whose snip point lies in the splitting gap of the previous move, and this splitting gap cannot be a part of~$c$.
-One can see that the removal of~$\mu_0$ is a type~I elementary bypass removal for all diagrams arising in the canonical decomposition of the move~$M\xmapsto\eta M_1$, and this bypass removal commutes with the ordinary split moves from the canonic decomposition.The claim follows. \end{proof}
+The subsequent moves don't do so either because they are split moves whose snip point lies in the splitting gap of the previous move, and this splitting gap cannot be a part of~$c$ or of the boundary circuit into which~$c$ is transformed.
+One can see that the removal of~$\mu_0$ or its successor is a type~I elementary bypass removal for all diagrams arising in the canonical decomposition of the move~$M\xmapsto\eta M_1$, and this bypass removal commutes with the ordinary split moves from the canonic decomposition.
+The claim follows. \end{proof}